craigster0/runway/README.md

 bin/cleanup_runway.sh
 ```
 _**WARNING**: running the command above will delete all the code from all your
-components.
-Please, double-check you don't have any unsaved/uncommitted work
+components in ALL your workspaces.
+Please, double-check you don't have any
-before your run it._
+unsaved/uncommitted work before your run it._

 After this, you can re-create your environment by following all the steps in
 section "Quick install".